duckysmacky/qt-chat-app/README.md

 # QT Chat App

-This is a client-server application written in C++20 using QT6 framework
+A simple chat application written in C++ using the QT framework

+## About

+This is a simple project featuring a client-server chat application, which supports accounts (registration/login), private chats and groups in form of text messages.
+It runs over pure TCP communaction and utilizes custom packets for inner communication.

-This is an educational university project
+This is an educational project being mainly devloped as an university assignment, but still is a passion project with effort being put it to make a functional product and a solid learning experience.

+The documentation for the source code can be viewed in the [project's github pages](https://duckysmacky.github.io/qt-chat-app).

 ## Build